Lujufeng/base-on-echarts/README.md

 # base-on-echarts
 Note that please create a database before running！

-For more information on the syntax for creating a database please see create_mysql
+For more information on the syntax for creating a database please see create_mysql.txt

 Step 1:run spyder's files